dotandimet/Mojo-Feed/README.md

 A [Mojo::File](https://metacpan.org/pod/Mojo::File) object from which to read the file.
 If set, it will set `source`.

+## is\_valid

+True if the top-level element of the DOM is a valid RSS (0.9x, 1.0, 2.0) or Atom tag.
+Otherwise, false.

+## feed\_type

+Detect type of feed - returns one of "RSS 1.0", "RSS 2.0", "Atom 0.3", "Atom 1.0" or "unknown"

 # METHODS

 [Mojo::Feed](https://metacpan.org/pod/Mojo::Feed) inherits all methods from